 In 2018 we paid for a 10,000 litre water tank to improve irrigation.

 In 2020 we paid for a new solar pump to pump water from the river into the water tank along with new drip feed piping and sprinklers .

 Butternut squash, lettuce, spinach, cabbage, potaoes and tomatoes are grown.
 Tomatoes are frozen for use later in the year in the hospital kitchen.
 At some times of year surplus produce is sold to pay for running costs.

 Recent years have brought recurrent drought with exceptionally high temperatures, at times over 40 Celsius.
 At other times there is damaging heavy rains such as the aftermath of Cyclone Ida.

-Shade cloth is needed and replacement of worn out drip feed irrigation to allow th garden to continue to flourish.
+Shade cloth is needed to allow the garden to continue to flourish.